nemo0622/pokeemerald-expansion/README.md

     17. By Pia Carrot
     18. Edited by kesterhenrickpixels
     19. By EeVeeEe1999
+    20. By wittycrow
+    21. By Coffee in the Pokémon Emerald Seaglass Discord Server (thank you!)
 - Trainer Sprites:
     - Many Sapphire-based GBC sprite devamps by leesongjae620 on DeviantArt
     - Some GBC style Trainer sprites from Pokémon Crystal